tilomitra/YUIMetroTester/README.md

 * Clone the repo.
 * Navigate in to the js/ folder.
-* Clone yui3/ from the YUI3 repo in here. (http://github.com/yui/yui3)
+* Clone yui3/ from the YUI3 repo and switch to the `ie10` branch.
+The `ie10` branch contains important fixes to make YUI work in IE10.
 * Try building.